Discover agile release planning best practices to align teams, manage dependencies, and reliably deliver value.

 Finally, you need a clear agenda and the right participants.
 The success of agile release planning hinges on cross-functional collaboration.
 This isn't a meeting just for developers or product managers; it's for everyone involved in actually delivering the product.

-• The Entire Delivery Team: Developers, QA engineers, designers, and anyone else building the product.
-Their input on technical feasibility and effort is indispensable.
+- The Entire Delivery Team: Developers, QA engineers, designers, and anyone else building the product.
+Their input on technical feasibility and effort is absolutely non-negotiable.

-• Product Owners and Product Managers: They are the voice of the customer and the business, here to explain the “why” and make the tough calls on prioritization.
+- Product Owners and Product Managers: They are the voice of the customer and the business, there to explain the "why" and make the tough calls on prioritization.

-• Key Stakeholders: Executives, marketing leads, or support managers who have a vested interest in the release’s outcome.
-Their presence ensures buy‑in and helps remove organizational roadblocks before they become problems.
+- Key Stakeholders: This could include executives, marketing leads, or support managers who have a vested interest in the release's outcome.
+Their presence ensures buy-in and helps remove organizational roadblocks before they become real problems.

 Your agenda should be designed to maintain energy and focus.
 Start with the business context and product vision, move into breakout sessions for estimation and drafting plans, and end with a final review and a confidence vote.
 By taking care of these preparatory steps, you transform what could be a chaotic meeting into a powerful alignment machine.